mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 **Katagiri Roshi:** Because, as Dogen Zenji mentions, “no buddha-nature” is *pretty close* to pointing out what the truth is.

 It’s not evaluating both of them, which is right, which is wrong.
-On the other hand, do you know Kassan and Jōzan in the chapter “Life and Death” (“*Shoji*” in *Shobogenzo*)?
+On the other hand, do you know Kassan and Jōzan in the chapter “Life and Death” (“*Shoji*” in *Shōbōgenzō*)?
 Dogen Zenji quotes two sentences: “If there is a buddha, [there is no life and death].
 If there is no buddha, [we are not confused by] life and death.”
 Something like that; I don’t remember exactly. [...]
 And then they went to see the teacher, to evaluate which is right, which is wrong – which is *close* to the truth.
 Kassan [asks] the teacher, “Which of us is pretty close to the truth?”
 And [the teacher] says, “Maybe next day, please come again.”
 He didn’t answer.
 The next day Kassan [comes] again to see the teacher and ask the same question.
 And then [the teacher] says, “One who doesn’t ask is closer to the truth.”
 One who tried to know which is close is not close.

 [That is what] “no buddha-nature” [means].
 “No buddha-nature” is *pretty* close. *[He chuckles slightly.]* Pretty close to the buddha-nature. [...]